Best Practices For Expanding Water-Tube Boiler Tubes

 The American Society Of Mechanical Engineers (ASME) develops standards to provide consistency and ensure public safety and reliability.
 While these codes are not always required, they have been widely adopted and implemented across many industries.
 As a result, it is important to be knowledgeable and aware of these standards prior to beginning a job.

-It is extremely important that the flare roll does not travel into the drum.
-Otherwise, it will create a sharp edge on the I.D. of the tube and a surface crack on the O.D. of the tube.
-The expander must be one suitable for the outside diameter and gauge or wall thickness of the tube being rolled.
+When flaring tube ends it is extremely important that the flare roll does not travel into the drum.
+Otherwise, it will create a sharp edge on the ID of the tube and a surface crack on the OD of the tube.
+The expander must be suitable for the outside diameter and gauge (wall thickness) of the tube being rolled.
 Tube hole tolerances should be considered (figure plus 1/32″).
 The roll length should allow you to expand a minimum of 3/16″ to a maximum of 1/2″ beyond the tube sheet or seat, as in a drum or counter-bored tube hole.

-Overall, it is important to be aware of ASME and other industry code prior to beginning a job.
+Overall, it is important to be aware of ASME and other industry codes prior to beginning a job.
 Additionally, when expanding boiler tubes it is critical that you follow the step rolling process and use both a flare roll and a straight roll expander.
 If you force the expander to flare and expand in one operation, it can result in tube leaks and premature failure of the vessel.